seanrreid/ccs_curriculim_hub/docs/pt_cohorts/cohort01/final-project/README.md

 **Additional allowances or changed requirements must be agreed upon before you proceed working on them.** Submitting a project that is unexpectedly outside these bounds risks forfeiting both graduation and career support.

 ## Pitching The Projects

-Start thinking about final projects ahead of time, and meet with your instructor if you're devoid of ideas.

 Make sure your projects are centered around things you truly care about; bee-keeping, beer, dancing, hiking, basketball, etc. This makes a huge difference and can make the project a lot of fun!
 Chat with your classmates if you need help coming up with fun ideas.